Beetroot – the red part of the beet plant – has been eaten since the times of ancient Rome - and with good reason.

 Not many studies have been carried out around this benefit yet, but a few have been promising.
 Some animal studies showed tumour cells reducing thanks to beetroot’s betalain pigments - and another human cell study found the same effect when used against breast and prostate cancer cells.

 When it comes to ‘superfoods’ like beetroot, you may also hear the words ‘free radicals’ thrown around.
-These are naturally occuring in the body, and pose a threat to our healthy cells.
+These are naturally occurring in the body, and pose a threat to our healthy cells.
 There’s speculation as to whether the antioxidants in certain superfoods can defend us from these free radicals, but studies so far don’t support this idea.

 Beetroot can help symptoms of long-term conditions